 - Overhauled client’s employee materials (form employee agreement, employee handbook) to improve the client’s ability to enforce its trade secret rights.

 - Guided client in its response to a competitor’s claim that the client misappropriated the competitor’s confidential information to obtain a customer’s business.

 - Advised on “best practices” to address concern that a misappropriation claim may be asserted (e.g., implement “clean room” and “reverse engineering” protocols).

 - Counseled client on appropriate remediation and other potential responses to the discovery of a potential misappropriation incident (e.g., an employee brought over a former employer’s purported confidential materials).

 - Developed for client best practices to be in a position to prove that it independently developed its technology should a misappropriation claim be asserted in the future after the product is released.

 - Provided game plan to client whose key employee with critical company trade secrets was going to a competitor.

 - Advised client on potential claims under a patent sales agreement which provided for on-going royalty payments.

 - Advised client how to respond to unwarranted royalty demands under IP license agreements.

-- Obtained from Court of Appeal reversal of summary judgment order declaring trademark of client, distributor of products in the fashion/beauty industry, was generic.
+- Obtained from Court of Appeal reversal of summary judgment order declaring generic trademark of client, a distributor of products in the fashion/beauty industry.
 Settled case favorably for client thereafter.